orzyyyy/toho-log-plugin/README.md

 };
 ```

-- If you use it in `webpack-dev-server`, you may need to set `noInfo: false`, or the output will console default compile info.
+- If you use `webpack-dev-server`, you may need to set `noInfo: false`, or the output will console default compile info.

 # API